Clerical Boarding Schemes

 Queen’s operates a competency based recruitment process, in which you need to provide details, including examples from your past experience, to demonstrate how you meet each competency.
 The following outlines the steps of our recruitment process:

-- Application: Applicants are required to submit an online application form detailing how they meet the relevant employee specification.
+- Application: You are required to submit an online application form detailing how you meet the relevant employee specification.

-- Interview: Candidates who successfully complete the tests are then invited to attend a structured interview with a panel consisting of a member of Human Resources and representatives from Schools and Directorates.
-If a candidate is unsuccessful after interview, they will not normally be eligible to reapply for a boarding exercise at the same grade within 6 months of their interview date.
+- Interview: If you successfully complete the test then you will be invited to attend a structured interview with a panel consisting of a member of Human Resources and representatives from Schools and Directorates.

 - You should ensure you provide evidence of your experience on your application form, giving length of experience, examples and dates as required.